Madeleine McCann’s sister speaks publicly for the first time since her disappearance

 The suspect is currently serving a seven-year prison sentence in Germany for a rape he committed in Portugal in 2005.

-The Braunschweig state court said its supposed responsibility for the case being in the area had been based on his last residence before going abroad and then to prison.
+The Braunschweig state court said its supposed responsibility for the case had been based on Brucker’s last residence before going abroad and then to prison.